Huge cyber bank theft spans 27 countries

 Prosecutors said the method of attack was known as "Unlimited Operations" in the cyber underworld.

+In a statement, Mastercard said it had cooperated with law enforcement in the investigation and stressed that its systems were not involved or compromised in the attacks.

-In late February, Bank Muscat disclosed that it would take an impairment charge of up to 15 million rials ($39 million) because it had been defrauded overseas by 12 prepaid debit cards used for travel.
+In late February, Bank Muscat disclosed that it would take an impairment charge of up to 15 million rials (25.2 million pounds) because it had been defrauded overseas by 12 prepaid debit cards used for travel.
 That charge was equal to more than half of the 25 million rials profit it posted in its first quarter ended March 31.

 HIGHLY SKILLED HACKERS